Nothing is ever certain with snake colors.

 Texas has many birds and animals that are native to the state as well as some introduced species.
 The Lone Star State also has a variety of habitats to provide the ideal home for all the animals, birds and snake species they have.

-There are about 142 species of animals in Texas, which is also home to more than 105 different species and subspecies of snakes.
-Texans are glad to know that of these 105 different snakes.
-Only about 15 of them are dangerous to humans.
+There are about 142 species of animals in Texas.
+And there are more than 115 different species and subspecies of snakes.
+Texans are glad to know that of these different snakes, only about 15 of them are dangerous to humans.

 Some of the venomous snakes include: